Drowbe/coffee-pub-monarch/README.md

 A FoundryVTT module that allows you to save and load different sets of module configurations.
 Perfect for switching between different game systems or play styles that require different sets of modules.

+## PLEASE NOTE

+Version 12.1.3 is the final release for Foundry v12.
+All subsequent releases will be for v13+.

 ### Module Management Interface
 ![Module Interface](product/module-interface.png)